 If you are being evicted you should talk to a lawyer as soon as possible.
 The King County Bar Association Housing Justice Project is a good resource for you.
 If you are a landlord who wants to evict your tenant, you should consult a lawyer as well.
 The King County Bar Association’s Lawyer Referral Service is a good place to start.

 We don’t have a role in the eviction process; it is a private legal matter between you and your landlord.
-We do, however, enforce the laws regarding the written notices your landlord must give you before beginning to evict you.
+We do, however, enforce City codes regarding the written notices your landlord must give you before beginning to evict you.

 Your landlord must give you a written notice to move out before beginning the eviction process.
 For month-to-month tenants, the landlord’s written notice must state a valid reason for you to move as listed in Seattle’s Just Cause Eviction Ordinance.